appacitive/builder-docs/server/javascript/data-store/guides.md

 For example, for type player we had defined following properties:

-* firstname: string
+* `firstname`: string
-* lastname: string
+* `lastname`: string
-* age: integer
+* `age`: integer
-* score: integer
+* `score`: integer
-* hobbies: multivalued string
+* `hobbies`: multivalued string

 Our SDK handles translating native javascript types to JSON.
 For example, if you save an `date` object, it will be translated into a Datetime type in our system.

 Object Keys starting with the characters $ or __, for example __type/__id, are reserved for the framework to handle additional types, so don't use those yourself.

+### Multivalued Properties

+To help with storing array data, there are three operations that can be used to atomically change an array associated with a given key:

+* `add`: append the given object to the end of an array field.
+* `addUnique`: add the given object only if it isn't already contained in an array field.
+The position of the insert is not guaranteed.
+* `remove`: remove all instances of the given object from an array field.

+For more information on multivalued properties click <a href="#arrays">here</a>

 ## Data Type Constraints